ENCCS/supercomputing4ai/content/index.rst

 free access to such resources to SMEs as well as larger companies.
 In this hands-on, you will learn:

 * What is an HPC resource and how it is different from a cloud environment;
-* What are the available HPC resources through the EuroHPC JU;
 * How to connect to a cluster and explore resources;
+* How to load necessary software and how workloads are managed;
 * How to run a demo AI workflow based on Singularity.